101 ways to improve your credit management

 6. Assess your performance

 Analysing your performance is key to finding where you can make improvements.
 For example, if you are commonly being paid late, you can take proactive steps to improve your credit control or perhaps look into outsourcing this function to credit control experts.
+Take a look at these 6 KPIs to help you measure your credit control.

 7. Compare your performance to industry norms